-CompareMyMobile reckons you have four days grace following a new iPhone launch to sell or upgrade in order to get the best value so that means prices will start to go down tomorrow probably.
+CompareMyMobile reckons you have four days grace following a new iPhone launch to sell or upgrade in order to get the best value.

-The trade-in site says that in the week leading up to last year’s Apple Event and in the four days following the event, the value of iPhone handsets didn't really depreciate but that subsequently prices significantly declined.
+The trade-in site says that in the week leading up to an Apple Event and in the four days following the event, the value of iPhones don't really depreciate but that subsequently prices significantly declined.

 What can you expect to get for your old iPhone?